blandrice/KRNK_redgreenlight/readme.md

 1. player always spawns out of range of firing
 2. customParam messages are caps sensitive ("redlight" works, "ReDlIgHt" does not work)

-## V1.1 (if you want :D)
+## V1.1 (if you want :D then I will work on this)
-- Shows RED MARK underneath you if you are marked during redlight
+- Shows ❌ RED MARK underneath you if you are marked during redlight
-	- will DARKEN the sky when u are about to be shot
+	- will 🌘DARKEN the sky when u are about to be shot
-- Gun will take time shooting the NEAREST marked players (start shooting the nearest player, after nearest marked player dies, start shooting next nearest player)
+- 🔫 Gun will take time shooting the NEAREST marked players (start shooting the nearest player, after nearest marked player dies, start shooting next nearest player)
-	- green light phase will only start when all marked players are dead
+	- ⏱️❎ green light phase will only start when all marked players are dead
-- robot head will PAUSE AND POINT LASER if it detects movement, & wait to DETECT MORE MOVEMENT  before shooting
+- 🤖 robot head will PAUSE AND POINT LASER 😱 if it detects movement, & wait to DETECT MORE MOVEMENT 😣 before shooting
-	- bullets will PIERCE players and damage others behind them (requires raycasting from KS, or my custom collision code)
+	- bullets will 🗡️PIERCE players and damage others behind them (requires raycasting from KS, or my already made custom collision code 😏)
-	- players can HIDE behind other players and continue moving (also requires raycasting from KS, or my custom collision code)
+	- players can 😈 HIDE behind other players and continue moving (also requires raycasting from KS, or my already made custom collision code 😏)
-- CUTSCENE to start round
+- 🎬 CUTSCENE to start round